Embird Embroidery Software

 Groups of Objects

-A group combines several objects into one for easier selection and manipulation.
+A group combines several vector objects into a single entity to facilitate easier selection and manipulation during the digitizing process.

-Commands for grouping and ungrouping selected objects are available from the Main Menu > Groups and also from the pop-up menu in selection/transform mode.
+Commands for grouping and ungrouping selected objects are located in the Main Menu > Groups and are also available via the pop-up menu when in Selection/Transform mode.

 Parts of digitized letter R

-Digitized letter R consists of three parts: 1. column object, 2. connection, 3. column object
+A digitized letter "R" typically consists of three parts: 1.
+Column object, 2.
+Connection path, 3.
+Column object.

-For example, in digitizing a lettering, the elementary parts of letters (columns and connections) can be joined using the Group 1 command, so that each letter consists of parts grouped together.
-Letters can be joined into words using the Group 2 command, and words can be joined into sentences using the Group 3 command.
+When digitizing lettering, elementary parts (columns and connections) can be joined using the Group 1 command so that each letter acts as a single unit.
+Letters can then be joined into words using Group 2, and words can be further consolidated into sentences using Group 3.

 Elementary parts of digitized letter R

-Use Group 1 to combine them into a single object.
-Repeat this process for each letter and its parts.
+Apply Group 1 to combine these into a single object.
+This process should be repeated for each individual letter in the design.

 Parts of each letter combined together with Group 1 command

-Small lock icon indicates that object is composed of parts grouped on level 1.
+A small lock icon indicates the object is composed of parts grouped on Level 1.

 Selected word RED